Hurricane Fiona blasts Turks and Caicos Islands as a "life-threatening" Category 3 storm

 "It's human nature," he said.
 "But when they saw their lives were in danger, they agreed to leave."

-The blow from Fiona was made more devastating because Puerto Rico has yet to recover from Hurricane Maria, which destroyed the power grid in 2017.
+The blow from Fiona was made more devastating because Puerto Rico has yet to recover from Hurricane Maria, which destroyed the power grid.
 Five years later, more than 3,000 homes on the island are still covered by blue tarps.

 Authorities said Monday at least 2,300 people and some 250 pets remained in shelters across the island.